Trucks of Russian peacekeepers pass freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

 SHUSHA, Azerbaijan, February 12.
-A convoy of sixteen trucks of Russian peacekeepers [temporarily deployed near Azerbaijan’s Shusha] has driven along the Lachin-Khankendi road without any incidents, Trend reports from the scene.
+Two more trucks of Russian peacekeepers [temporarily deployed near Azerbaijan’s Shusha] has driven along the Lachin-Khankendi road without any incidents, Trend reports from the scene.

 The vehicles were moving from Khankendi in the direction of Lachin along the mentioned road.